p-ranav/box/README.md

 ### Gotchas

 * The interpreter will likely fail if you have tabs in your file - replace all tabs with the appropriate number of spaces

+## Contributing
+Contributions are welcome, have a look at the [CONTRIBUTING.md](CONTRIBUTING.md) document for more information.

+## License
+The project is available under the [MIT](https://opensource.org/licenses/MIT) license.